KQM-git/TCL/characters/geo/noelle.md

 * **Breastplate**'s damage shares standard ICD with **To Be Cleaned** \(C4\).
 * The damage from **To Be Cleaned** \(C4\) is calculated using Noelle’s current attack at the moment the shield breaks.
 * When the shield breaks it creates enough hitlag that you can perform a Plunge attack if you jump at the correct time, however unless you purposefully break the shield it can be hard to time correctly.
+* The initial hit of **Breastplate** can trigger the healing as well, not just Normal and Charged Attacks.

 {% endtab %}